isomerpages/psd-psw/_pstc-2024/About PST Convention.md

 description: ""
 ---
 <h1>Public Sector Transformation (PST) Convention</h1>
-<p>The PST Convention is an annual event for public officers to come together,
+<p>The PST Convention 2024 is an annual event for public officers to share
-share and learn good practices not just from one another but also from leading private organizations as we continue our transformation journey and explore ways to better deliver our services to citizens and customers.&nbsp;&nbsp;</p>
+and learn good practices as we continue our transformation journey to better deliver services to citizens and customers.&nbsp;&nbsp;</p>
 <p>The programme lined up for PST Convention 2024 focuses on a forward-looking
 public service, riding major disruptions ahead with innovation as key enabler.
 This embodies the key theme of the Public Service Week to “Make a Difference